CarlosTheran/NautilusTutorial/creating executing a pod/kubectl_pods.md

 Now you are ready to have fun working on you code.
 ![Jupyter](https://github.com/CarlosTheran/NautilusTutorial/blob/main/img/python3.PNG)

-**If you are not familiar with working on the terminal, there is the option to lunch your container and Jupiter notebook using  [Jupyterhub](https://jupyterhub.readthedocs.io/en/stable/)**
+**If you are not familiar with working on the terminal, there is the option to launch your container and Jupiter notebook using  [Jupyterhub](https://jupyterhub.readthedocs.io/en/stable/)**

 To verify how much resources your jobs are using, to [namespace dashboard](https://grafana.nrp-nautilus.io/d/85a562078cdf77779eaa1add43ccec1e/kubernetes-compute-resources-namespace-pods?orgId=1&refresh=10s&var-datasource=default&var-cluster=&var-namespace=fa) and select your namespace.